Say I'm Your Number One: Background and recording

+Writing

 Speaking on the genesis of the track, Waterman stated he gave Mike Stock and Matt Aitken a brief to write a song that women could mime to men they were attracted to, as the song was played in nightclubs.
 Among the guide tracks that influenced production was "Genie" by B.B. & Q. Band.
+The track marked the first appearance of the fictitious drummer A.Linn, aka Waterman, in the credits.

 While Stock Aitken Waterman are solely credited as the writers of the song, Princess says she contributed to the lyrics and structure of the song during the demo process.
 Despite the track initially being intended for Lee, Princess felt the evolution of the song under her guidance meant it was effectively always hers.
 "It was always mine because I did the sensibility and the feeling of the song, and how it morphed from the demo," she said.
 "I was almost entwined in the song – we co-wrote the bridge, and all the BVs were mine, and to a certain extent, Don’s influence."